openworm/org.geppetto.docs/source/geppettomodel.md

 #### Instances

 Variables are defined with a type and a default value.
-When the Geppetto model is loaded on the frontend its top-level variables are instantiated (we don't have instances in the backend side).
+When the Geppetto model is loaded on the frontend its top-level variables are instantiated (the model is only instantiated in the client).
 Every instance knows its value and variable, each variable knows its type(s).
-A type in turn may have variables (as is the case of CompositeType) that can be instantiated.
-The instantiation of inner variables is done on demand on runtime when needed.
+A type in turn may contain multiple variables (as is the case of CompositeType) that can be instantiated.
+The instantiation of inner variables is done on demand at runtime when needed.

 For example, let's start from a model having a top level variable x of type T. The type T is a CompositeType defining the variables t1 and t2.